ajsaucier/eleventy-netlify-boilerplate/pages/social-media.md

 ### Emoticons

 When creating emoticons with text, consider the experience for screen reader users.
-In this example, this visual experience of "shruggie" will be read aloud by a screen reader as: "Macron, backslash, underline, katakana, underline, slash, macron."
+In this example, [this visual experience of a person shrugging (external link)](https://emojipedia.org/person-shrugging/)will be read aloud by a screen reader as: "Macron, backslash, underline, katakana, underline, slash, macron."

 If an emoticon must be used, it's recommended that you take a screenshot of the emoticon and add the image to the page with the appropriate alternative text.